-RGREFs never prevent any (ML-style) code from being written; a developer can always write her code with weaker refinements to make forward progress towards a running program.
-Thus a data structure with invariants proven using RGREFs can be safely used in the context of a larger program without verifying the whole program.
+RGREFS never prevent any (ML-style) code from being written; a developer can always write her code with weaker refinements to make forward progress towards a running program.
+Thus a data structure with invariants proven using RGREFS can be safely used in the context of a larger program without verifying the whole program.

 Protocols Independent of Abstraction.
-Another advantage of RGREFs for concurrency is that correctly enforcing state change protocols encoded in rely and guarantee relations does not require abstraction, even though state may be passed through unverified code.
+Another advantage of RGREFS for concurrency is that correctly enforcing state change protocols encoded in rely and guarantee relations does not require abstraction, even though state may be passed through unverified code.
 We exploit this in Section 6.1.

-The monotonically-increasing counter above was proposed by Pilkiewicz and Pottier [Pilkiewicz and Pottier 2011] as a verification challenge, because it requires proving temporal properties of how a piece of memory is used, rather than characterizing the behavior of code on a given section of memory.
+The monotonically increasing counter above was proposed by Pilkiewicz and Pottier [2011] as a verification challenge, because it requires proving temporal properties of how a piece of memory is used rather than characterizing the behavior of code on a given section of memory.
 Some solutions require creating modules that abstract over the type of the counter [Pilkiewicz and Pottier 2011; Jensen and Birkedal 2012] to ensure non-interference from other program components or are limited to a finite number of abstract states [Turon et al. 2013].
-RGREFs permit exposing the counter's internal representation because the rely and guarantee ensure that all uses of that memory are consistent with a monotonically-increasing counter.
+RGREFS permit exposing the counter's internal representation because the rely and guarantee ensure that all uses of that memory are consistent with a monotonically increasing counter.
 So, for example, a function that operates on read-only references to natural numbers can be passed an alias of our monotonic counter, with no mediation required.
-Pilkiewicz and Pottier's solution [Pilkiewicz and Pottier 2011] and Jensen and Birkedal's solution [Jensen and Birkedal 2012] additionally ensure functional correctness of increment, relying on a sealed module to constrain interference.
-A read-only alias could be mimicked by passing a closure rather than a reference, at the cost of imposing a function call where a single memory access is sufficient.
+The solutions by Pilkiewicz and Pottier [2011] and Jensen and Birkedal [2012] additionally ensure functional correctness of increment, relying on a sealed module to constrain interference.
+A read-only alias could be mimicked by passing a closure rather than a reference at the cost of imposing a function call where a single memory access is sufficient.